RoryTVining/guitar-tuna-privacy/README.md

 - Optimized for phones and tablets

 ### Educational Value
-Guitar Tuna is designed as a hands-on learning tool for:
+Frequency Generator is designed as a hands-on learning tool for:
 - Music students developing perfect pitch
 - Physics students exploring waves and resonance
 - Science teachers demonstrating acoustic principles